tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

-[Kafka.DotNet.ksqlDB] - [Kafka.DotNet.ksqlDB] - [Kafka.DotNet.ksqlDB] - This package generates ksql queries from your .NET C# linq queries.
+This package generates ksql queries from your .NET C# linq queries.
 You can filter, project, limit, etc. your push notifications server side with [ksqlDB push queries](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-rest-api/streaming-endpoint/).
 You can continually process computations over unbounded (theoretically never-ending) streams of data.
 It also allows you to execute SQL [statements](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/) via the Rest API.